pereznetworks/WeatherX/README.md

       - front-end and back-end can be merged, run as 1 server

   - there are at least 3 options that I am considering...
+     - Heroku best-practice is to setup cluster-abstraction, which requires that SSR for react

 # PREP TASK: Weigh options